Skip to main content

 We distinguish between slab avalanches and loose snow avalanches.

-The terrain can also be referred to as 1: Simple, 2: Challenging, or 3: Complex, based on the distribution of loosening and outlet areas and terrain traps.
-See the distribution of these different classes on the map from NVE here and read more about each of them below.
+See the distribution of these different levels on the map from NVE here and read more about each of them below.

 Skredterreng